 On a 4 days expedition tour in Bulgaria foreign journalists have visited the sites and archeological highlights of the remarkably cultural project “Magic of ancient times and beauty of nature from Bourgas bay to Strandzha”.

-This project in Bulgaria is performed with the financial support of the Operative Program Regional Development 2007-2013 that was co-financed by the European Union’s Fund for Regional Development.
+This project in Bulgaria is performed with the financial of the Operative Program Regional Development 2007-2013 that was co-financed by the European Union’s Fund for Regional Development.

 The regional center of Bourgas is surrounded by three lakes.
 Their shores are covered with dense green vegetation, mostly reeds and cattails, inhabited by rare animal species.